awesomeandrey/minlopro-dx/README.md

 Follow steps below if there is a need to replace specific setting with variable value:

-1. Define an repository variable(s) in GitHub repository for the given GitHub Environment(s)
+1. Define variable in GitHub repository for the given GitHub Environment(s)
+2. Incorporate environment variable into [`.env.manifest`](scripts/.env.manifest) file and provide description
-2. Import variable into workflow files affected (see `.github/workflows` folder)
+3. Declare variable in affected workflow files (see `.github/workflows` folder)
-3. Create replacement configuration in [`sfdx-project.json`](sfdx-project.json) file
+4. Create replacement configuration in [`sfdx-project.json`](sfdx-project.json) file
-4. Explicitly create reference(s) in metadata components (classes, named credentials etc.) using `@VAR_NAME` format
+5. Create reference(s) in metadata components (classes, named credentials etc.) using `@VAR_NAME` format

 As an example, refer to `namedCredentials` or `customMetadata` folders.